Texas Math and Science Coaches Association: Competitions

 Individual schools that are members of TMSCA can host invitational competitions using TMSCA-released tests.
 Many schools use this as a fund-raising opportunity for their competitive math program.

-TMSCA also hosts two statewide competitions for member schools each year, one at the middle school level and one at the high school level, as well as a qualification competition at the middle school level prior to the state competition, also known as the Regional Qualifier.
-These statewide competitions are held at the University of Texas at San Antonio campus each spring.
+TMSCA also hosts two statewide competitions for member schools each year, one at the middle school level and one at the high school level, as well as a qualification competition at the middle school level before the state competition, also known as the Regional Qualifier.
+At the Regional Qualifier students have to exceed a certain cutoff score that varies per event to qualify.
+These cutoff scores also vary by grade (6th, 7th, 8th) and school size (1A-4A, 5A-6A).
+The higher the grade the higher the cutoff and the larger the school the higher the cutoff.
+The statewide competitions are held at the University of Texas at San Antonio campus during spring.
+The statewide competitions are always more difficult than the lower levels.
 These competitions can often serve as practice for statewide UIL tournaments, which occur shortly after, and for middle school students are their only opportunity to compete at the state level (UIL competitions at the middle school level do not go beyond district).
 At the statewide competition, students have the opportunity to win scholarships based on their performance at the meet.

 Grading

 For the General Mathematics and General Science contests in middle school, 5 points are awarded for each correct answer and 2 points are deducted for each incorrect answer.
 In the high school contest, 6 points are awarded for each correct answer and 2 points are deducted for each incorrect answer.
-The real way to calculate the score is to multiply the number of questions you attempted by 5 and subtract 7 for each incorrect question.
+The official way to calculate the score is to multiply the number of questions you attempted by 5 and subtract 7 for each incorrect question.
 Unanswered questions do not affect the score.
 Thus, competitors are penalized for guessing incorrectly.
-(For both General Mathematics and General Science a perfect score is a 250.)
+For both General Mathematics and General Science a perfect score is 250.

-On the Number Sense test, scoring is 5 times the last question answered (a student answering 32 questions would be awarded 160 points) and after that 9 points are deducted for incorrect answers, problems skipped up to the last attempted question and markovers/erasures, (so if the student above missed one and skipped three questions the student would end up with 124 points).
-Number sense tests are also checked for possible scratch work, overwrites, and erasures (bluntly called "markovers"), which if found could result in questions being counted as incorrect or tests being disqualified.
-(For both Number Sense and Calculator, a perfect score is a 400.)
+On the Number Sense test, scoring is 5 times the last question answered (a student answering 32 questions would be awarded 160 points) after which 9 points are deducted for incorrect answers, problems skipped up to the last attempted question, and markovers/erasures, (so if the student above missed one and skipped three questions the student would end up with 124 points).
+Number sense tests are also checked for possible scratch work, overwrites, and erasures which if found could result in questions being counted as incorrect or tests being disqualified.
+The perfect score for both Number Sense and Calculator is 400.

-The Calculator Applications test multiplies 5 times the last question answered and deducts 9 points for incorrect or skipped questions, similar to Number Sense, but scratch work, markovers/erasures, and the use of a calculator is allowed.
+The Calculator Applications test multiplies 5 times the last question answered and deducts 9 points for incorrect or skipped questions, similar to Number Sense, but scratch work, markovers/erasures, and the use of a calculator are allowed.